Plain English Summary

 What does the study involve?

 All participants undergo RFA treatment for their GAVE.
 Immediately before the treatment and six months later, participants complete a questionnaire about their quality of life.
-Six-eight weeks after the RFA treatment, part of standard care given involves a follow up endoscopy to assess how well the treatment has worked.
+6-8 weeks after the RFA treatment, part of standard care given involves a follow up endoscopy to assess how well the treatment has worked.
 The results of this are recorded by the investigators.
-Over the six months after treatment, the participant’s medical notes are reviewed in order to record the amount of blood transfusions they have had as well as their red blood cell count (sign of anaemia).
+Over the 6 months after treatment, the participant’s medical notes are reviewed in order to record the amount of blood transfusions they have had as well as their red blood cell count (sign of anaemia).

 What are the possible benefits and risks of participating?